aviflax/channels-api-server/README.md

 ## To Do

+* [ ] When representing a channel, if `name` is nil or blank, populate it with some of the channel’s key participants
 * [ ] Implement PUT and DELETE for all “single” resources
 * [ ] Sort discussions by most-recently-updated (i.e. most recent message)
 * [ ] Implement pagination for collection resources